 This is a simple heuristic to evaluate startups.
 It is designed for simplicity with high precision and not high recall.

-Join a product based company filled with engineers from great product based companies where one of the founder has a tech background and the startup has more than a year of runway.
+Join a product based company filled with engineers from great product based companies where one of the founders has a tech background and the startup has more than a year of runway.

 Why product based companies?